agrimm17/agrimm17/README.md

 - 👋 Hi, I’m @agrimm17
 - 👀 I’m interested in - gaming / pop-nerd culture.
-DND, Game of Thrones, Marvel (I know it's terrible), and a *little* bit of League
+DND, Game of Thrones, Marvel (I know it's terrible)
 - 🌱 I’m currently learning - as much as I can to get ready for the codesmith intensive, the more I know before we start, the better!
 - 💞️ I’m looking to collaborate on - anything / everything in the CS program!
 Reach out, lets do some partner-work :)
 - 📫 How to reach me - Alexandergrimm17@gmail.com